This post may contain affiliate links. Read our disclosure policy here.

 How to Make a Gluten-Free King Cake

-You can make the batter for the gluten-free king cake recipe the night before and do an overnight rise in the refrigeratoror, the same day with a 1.5 to 2 hour rise on the counter, at room temperature.
+You can make the batter for the gluten-free king cake recipe the night before and do an overnight rise in the refrigerator, or do a 1.5 to 2-hour rise on the counter at room temperature and bake it the same day.
 The printable recipe card below includes both methods.

 - Prep